tradingstrategy-ai/top-framework/docs/source/web-top/integrations.rst

 Tracking backends
 -----------------

-These will store data about active HTTP requests and responses:
+Tracking backend is needed to store and serve information about active HTTP requests and responses.

 - `Redis <https://redis.io/>`_